 Whether it’s a bottle of baby aspirin in a cabinet above your kitchen sink or a shelf of prescriptions on the bathroom shelf, medication is a common household item that often goes unrecycled.
 According to a study by the Consumer Healthcare Products Association, 81 percent of adults use OTC medicines as a first response to minor ailments.
 The Centers for Disease Control reported that 48.9 percent take at least one prescription medication every month.
 That’s a lot of medicine that can expire, go to waste, or end up in a landfill or the water supply.

-But what happens when you get rid of the nasty cold and no longer need that cough medicine?
+What happens when you get rid of the nasty cold and no longer need that cough medicine?
 Should you throw it in the trash?
 Or can you flush it?
-Disposing of medication and (its containers) can be tricky.
-So, let's get down to the bottom of this week's recycling mystery.
+Disposing of medication (and its containers) can be tricky.
+So, what do you do with medication that’s expired or that you no longer need?

 Where Do I Start?

-First, let's define what "pharmaceutical waste" actually encompasses.
-Dubbed "pharmaceuticals and personal care products as pollutants" (PPCPs) by the EPA, these products include:
+First, let’s define what “pharmaceutical waste” actually involves.
+Dubbed “pharmaceuticals and personal care products as pollutants” (PPCPs) by the EPA, these products include:

 - Prescription and over-the counter therapeutic drugs

 - Sun-screen products

 - Nutraceuticals (dietary supplements, like vitamins)